5 ways to celebrate Outdoor Classroom Day

 High-quality play is essential to a healthy, happy childhood – and it isn’t just about having fun.
 Play provides important opportunities for learning that children just don’t get inside a classroom.
 Whether it’s managing risk or building resilience, it’s vital that we provide pupils with the time and space to develop these key life skills through quality outdoor play.

 If you teach older children, why not take them outdoors to play some nature-themed games?
-Activities like Climate Change Dodgeball and Wildlife Corridors are a fun way to combine learning and play, and make a lesson all the more memorable!
+Activities like Climate Change Dodgeball and Active Times Tables are a fun way to combine learning and play, and make a lesson all the more memorable!

 Sign up for Outdoor Classroom Day